jordesign/ACF-Tooltip/README.md

 **Include within theme**

 1. Copy the 'acf-tootip' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-date_time_picker.php file)
+2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-tootip.php file)

 ```php
 include_once('acf-tooltip/acf-tooltip.php');